 Not only are you adding an additional, unnecessary toxin to your home or workplace, you may also be stimulating the mold to produce more of the very thing most people worry most about when they have a mold problem: mycotoxins.
 Mycotoxins are the toxins some molds produce from time to time.
 There is strong evidence that chronic exposure to mycotoxins is less than ideal for human health.
 Research has also shown that mycotoxin production can actually be stimulated by fungicides.

 There are a few circumstances when biocides are prudent and should be considered, like when bacteria is a concern, such as after sewage spills or certain kinds of floods, and in certain circumstance involving individuals with compromised immune systems.
 Other than that, the vast majority of mold remediation cases should be free of chemicals and killing agents.

 We as a society have already done immense damage to ourselves and to the environment with our obsessive use of antibiotics, antimicrobials, herbicides, pesticides and other poisons.
 In addition to the damage it can do to us as individuals when misused (which is almost always the case), these compounds are also creating new microbes that are resistant to the very poisons we lavish upon them, making stronger heartier foes in the microscopic world.
+It’s the law of unintended consequences.
 Is this really what we want?

 Finally, there’s a constant desire by contractors and homeowners to apply antimicrobial paints and finishes to surfaces during remediation.
 This is another unnecessary and wasteful step.
 Most of the antimicrobial value of these paints dissipates in a matter of months, leaving behind nutrition to support fungal growth if the right amount of moisture is present.
 In all cases, the mold won’t return without moisture.
 So adding a coating isn’t necessary if it’s dry.
 If it’s wet, the mold will return no matter how much antimicrobial paint you apply.